 On February 19, a few days after Marco gave testimony in the jailbreak caper, he and Crawford, Lucas, Raymond, and others were indicted on conspiracy charges related to the Jacobson frame up.
 Further details emerged about Marco having allegedly offered Jacobson a $25,000 bribe for his silence back in 1926.
 The charges against Marco and Crawford were dismissed on April 15 for lack of evidence tying them to the conspiracy (12).
 It hardly mattered for Marco; three days later he was en route to San Quentin, to finally start serving his time for the assault charge.

 The former “underworld boss” kept a low profile in prison.
-He briefly made the news in May 1931, in the wake of the double murder of Charles Crawford and journalist Herbert Spencer, when it was learned that “June Taylor,” a onetime employee of Marco’s, had visited him shortly before the murders and was also believed to have been in the company of the man who confessed to the crime, judicial candidate David H. Clark, who as a Deputy D.A. had successfully prosecuted Marco for the assault in Venice (13).
+He briefly made the news in May 1931, in the wake of the double murder of Charles Crawford and journalist Herbert Spencer, when it was learned that “June Taylor,” a onetime employee of Marco’s, had visited him shortly before the murders and was also believed to have been in the company of the man who confessed to the crime, Deputy D.A. and judicial candidate David H. Clark, who in 1928 had successfully prosecuted Marco for the assault in Venice (13).

 Marco walked free of San Quentin on parole on April 26, 1933 and straight into the hands of U.S Marshals.
 Prohibition was in its death throes but Marco still had his six-month federal bootlegging time to serve.
 He also faced deportation: one of the conditions of his parole was that he return to his “native Italy.”
 Back in L.A. he was housed in the Orange County Jail, where he would serve out his federal sentence.
 Federal authorities meanwhile worked to revoke Marco’s citizenship to prevent his returning to the U.S. after his “voluntary” deportation.
 Two men tried to bribe a federal officer, supposedly on Marco’s behalf, to drop the naturalization proceedings.
-The were caught, and Marco headed back to Mussolini’s Italy in November.
+The were caught, and Marco, having served his federal setence, ostensibly headed back to Mussolini’s Italy in November 1933.

 Marco was legally eligible to re-enter the country in February 1938, and was rumored to be back in Los Angeles.
 Immigration authorities had been working for the last five years to cancel his citizenship on the basis that he’d lied on his 1916 petition for naturalization.
 In March, his lawyer produced a cablegram, ostensibly from his client overseas, reporting that Marco was “resigned” to staying in Italy.
 Marco’s citizenship was ultimately revoked in June 1938 and the name Albert Marco faded into history.
 (14)